oracle/node-oracledb/INSTALL.md

   Use Visual Studio on Windows, GCC on Linux or Xcode on macOS.

-- Python 2.7.

-  [Python 2.7][2] is needed by node-gyp, which is invoked by npm.
+- [Python 2.7][2] is needed by node-gyp, which is invoked by npm.
 Run `python --version` to find the version you have.
+(Note: recent Node.js tools should work with Python 3).

   If another version of Python occurs first in your binary path then, when you install node-oracledb, then run `npm config set python